 The purpose of the federal fiscal year calendar is to establish a standardized 12-month period to serve as the framework for the U.S. government’s budgeting, financial planning, and reporting processes.
 The federal fiscal year contributes to effective governance and financial stability by:

 There wasn’t another change to the federal fiscal calendar until The Congressional Budget and Impoundment Control Act of 1974.
-The current federal fiscal year, which begins on October 1st, has remained unchanged since the bill was enacted in 1976.
+The current federal fiscal year, which begins on October 1st and ends on September 30th of the following year, has remained unchanged since the bill was enacted in 1976.
 This date provides more time for Congress to make budgetary decisions and helps to avoid disruptions with transitioning budgets at the beginning of a calendar year.

 As a contractor, it’s highly beneficial to closely monitor federal budgetary developments to make informed decisions that will contribute to their success in the federal marketplace.
 In general, the federal government spends the most money on federal contracts during the first and last quarter of the fiscal year (July to December).
 According to research, federal agencies spend nearly 70% of their budgets before the start of Q4, which leaves around 30% of all fiscal year funds available to government contractors in the “Q4 Sprint”.